BlueBrain/sonata-extension/source/blueconfig.rst

         :required: False
         :unit:
         :description:
-         Simulation execution directory.
-Will be prepended to other Run parameters if they do not use an absolute path: OutputRoot, TargetFile
+         | Simulation execution directory.
+Will be prepended to other Run parameters if they do not use an absolute path: E.g.: OutputRoot, TargetFile.
+         | Default value: Path to BlueConfig
+         | NOTE: Relative paths are not allowed, the only exception being "." strictly for test jobs.

     .. blueconfig_value:: Restore
         :type: string